efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-16-datamined-discoveries.md

 - {Radiant Jeral} (SR): Decent wall and boosts your LP if discarded for a Counter Trap cost with Sanctuary on the field, but pretty terrible relative to the other cards.
 - {Photon Booster} (R): The first thing that comes to mind is the {Ra's Disciple} OTK deck, although there will likely be other uses.

 Older cards that work well with these include {Bountiful Artemis} and {Cards from the Sky}.
-Also note that {The Sanctuary in the Sky} is an R reward from Ranked Duels, so that may be a worthwhile use for your R tickets this season.
+Also note that {The Sanctuary in the Sky} is an R Ticket reward from Ranked Duels, so that may be a worthwhile use for your R Tickets this season!

-On the deck as a whole:
+#### On the deck as a whole
 - Counter Fairies can be incredibly strong when (1) they open well, (2) they go first, and (3) their opponent does not have access to big Normal Summoned monsters.
 Combo and effect reliant decks like [Hazy Flame](/tier-list/hazy-flame/) and [Sylvans](/tier-list/sylvans/) can struggle against Fairies, while [Dinos](/tier-list/dinos/) and [Fishes](/tier-list/fishes/) should dominate them with big 4-star monsters.
 - As many of these cards do nothing without each other, {Duel, Standby!} or {Restart} seem necessary for consistency.
 Other skills like {Fairy’s Smile} or {Endless Trap Hell} will likely have issues with bricking.

+#### Conclusion
-Conclusion: This is an event worth farming; our first in a while!
+This is an event worth farming; our first in a while!
 While Counter Fairies will almost certainly not be Tier 1, they have definite potential to impact the meta.
 All of Téa’s UR/SR drops are worth getting three copies of, except for {Radiant Jeral}.

 ### Miscellaneous Cards